MrBacks07/MrBacks07/README.md

 - 🌱 My first programming language is C#.
 - 👦 I'm learning this stuff since i was 13.
 - 🚀 I like to learn new things and just be better then i was yesterday.
 - 📫 How to reach me?
-You can invite me on discord (MrBacks07#0089) or send me email (MrBacks07@gmail.com)
+You can invite me on discord (MrBacks07#0089) or send me an email (MrBacks07@gmail.com)

 <!---
 MrBacks07/MrBacks07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.